archf/synergy/README.md

 Synergy
 =========

-Install synergy from a package t role.
+Install synergy from a package.
 The package is copied to `/opt/` on target host.
 It creates a synergy user group

 Requirements
 ------------